-What is the role of the Civil Society Advisory Body?
+What is the role of the Advisory Body?

-Members of this body will contribute to and support the effective implementation of the Principles for Responsible Banking by engaging with the Banking Board and the community of Signatory banks, providing inputs in regular progress evaluations and advising on strategy and framework revisions.
-For example, the Civil Society Advisory Body will:
+Composed of 12 organizations each representing a region (Africa & Middle East, Asia-Pacific, Europe, Latin America and North America), key sustainability topic (Biodiversity & Ecosystems, Climate, Human Rights & Gender, Poverty & Social Issues and Transparency & Accountability), and key stakeholder group (Clients & Customers and Employees), the Body contributes to and supports the effective implementation of the Principles by engaging with the Banking Board and the community of Signatory banks, providing inputs in regular progress evaluations and advising on strategy and framework revisions.
+For example, the Body will:

 - Provide an independent assessment of the collective progress of the Signatory banks in the biennial progress report.

 - Provide inputs in the biennial revision of the Principles for Responsible Banking and their Framework Documents to help maintain the ambition of the Principles and their alignment with evolving societal needs.

 - In regular meetings, engage the community of Signatories on topics that the Body considers as priority.

 - Provide expert support to the implementation working groups.